Tin993/GitDemo/README.md

 # GitDemo Repo
-Demo app for Git course.
+This is a sample repository for the Git course.

 ## How To Work With Git
 1. git checkout main